federicopoi/SC-Events/README.md

 # SC EVENTS

+This is a project I made from my Senior Project Design class!

 Welcome to the Campus Events Website!
 Your go-to platform for staying informed and engaged with all the exciting events happening on your campus.
 Whether you're interested in club meetings, guest lectures, social gatherings, or anything in between, we've got you covered.

 ## Features